How many credit cards should I have?

 There’s a lot to think about when deciding how many credit cards you should have.
 At the end of the day, it’s an individual decision.
 Before opening a new credit card account, it could help to do some research and consider what’s best for your spending habits and financial situation.

-Thinking about applying for a credit card but not sure where to start?
+Thinking about applying for a credit card?
 Compare Capital One credit cards.
-When you're ready to apply, pre-approval from Capital One can help you see if you’re pre-approved for card offers with no impact to your credit.
+When you’re ready to apply, pre-approval from Capital One can help you see whether you’re pre-approved for card offers with no impact to your credit.

 Related Content